reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ```

 ### Log To File
 Default options are often not enough so we need to customize it.
-We do this by specifying the additional configurations in logback-spring.xml file.
 Let us look at the customization we can do and where to do the logging.

 ```
 # Output to a temp_folder/file
-logging.file=c:/temp/application.log

-#logging.path=/my-folder/
+logging.file=/app.log

 # Logging pattern for file
 logging.pattern.file= %d{yyyy-MM-dd HH:mm:ss} [%thread] %-5level %logger{36} - %msg%

 ```
+We can apply the same customization in a separate file which we will see in the next section.

+### logback
+logback.xml or logback-spring.xml by specifying the additional configurations in logback-spring.xml file.
+Appender

 *** File Appender ***

 *** Rotate Log Files ***